 510:2-a Contents of Writs and Processes.

-All writs and other processes shall at the time that they are served upon the defendant indicate on such writ or process the time, place, and mode of service made upon the defendant, and shall further indicate any attachments made upon the property of the defendant and the time, place and method of such attachments.
+All writs and other processes shall at the time that they are served upon the defendant, indicate on the such writ or process the time, place, and mode of service made upon the defendant and shall further indicate any attachments made upon the property of the defendant and the time, place and method of such attachments.
 Such information shall be placed upon the writ by the sheriff, deputy sheriff, or other person authorized by law who has done such service.

 Source.
 1973, 260:1, eff.
 Aug.
 21, 1973.

 510:4 Nonresident Defendant.

 I. JURISDICTION.
-Any person who is not an inhabitant of this state and who, in person or through an agent, transacts any business within this state, commits a tortious act within this state, or has the ownership, use, or possession of any real or personal property situated in this state submits himself, or his personal representative, to the jurisdiction of the courts of this state as to any cause of action arising from or growing out of the acts enumerated above.
+Any person who is not an inhabitant of this state and who, in person or through an agent, transacts any business within this state, commits a tortious act within this state, or has the ownership, use, or possession of any real or personal property situated in this state submits himself, or his representative, to the jurisdiction of the courts of this state as to any cause of action arising from or growing out of the acts enumerated above.